-The burst read/single write mode is entered by programming the write burst mode bit (M9) in the mode register to a logic 1.
-In this mode, all WRITE commands result in the access of a single column location (burst of one), regardless of the programmed burst length.
-READ commands access columns according to the programmed burst length and sequence, just as in the normal mode of operation (M9 = 0).
+The burst read/single write mode is entered by programming the WRITE burst mode bit (M9) in the mode register to a logic 1.
+In this mode, all WRITE commands result in the access of a single column location (burst of one), regardless of the programmed BL.
+READ commands access columns according to the programmed BL and sequence, just as in the normal mode of operation (M9 = 0).